-Wroth at her impudence, the great green talking head consumes the screen, blusters, outraged that anyone dare challenge him.
+Wroth at her impudence, the great green talking head consumes the screen, blusters, outraged that anyone dares challenge him.
 Scornfully, Oz spews more threats, trying to bully them into leaving.

-As the four heroes stand speechless in front of the spectacle, the little dog Toto investigates a curtain hanging discretely off to the side of the angry green face of the “Great and Powerful Oz” as it thunders that they should be glad to be invited tomorrow and not in twenty years, dismissing them yet again.
+As the four heroes stand speechless in front of the spectacle, the little dog Toto investigates a curtain hanging discretely off to the side of the angry green face.
+All the while the “Great and Powerful Oz” thunders that they should be glad to be invited tomorrow and not in twenty years, dismissing them yet again.

-But by now, Toto has pulled back the curtain, revealing nothing more than a man in a suit, busy yanking leavers, twisting knobs, and pulling at a microphone.
+But by now, Toto has dragged back the curtain, revealing nothing more than a man in a suit, busy yanking leavers, twisting knobs, and pulling at a microphone.

 Desperate to keep his game afloat, he commands they “Pay no attention to that man behind the curtain.”

-So the talking head distracts, and dissembles and threatens, until the man is forced to admit he’s really nothing more than a carnival act, a lost balloonist from the Miracle Wonderland Carnival Company who has stumbled upon a great, self-serving trick: how to fool a whole country with little more than a microphone, a talking head, and prodigious bluster.
+So the talking head distracts, and dissembles and threatens until the man is forced to admit he’s really nothing more than a carnival act, a lost balloonist from the Miracle Wonderland Carnival Company who has stumbled upon a great, self-serving trick.
+He describes how to fool a whole country with little more than a microphone, a talking head, and prodigious bluster.

 Unfortunately, we don’t live in a Hollywood movie.
 Toto can’t reveal The Donald as a fiction created by the media, and there won’t be a happy ending unless he’s exposed as the shock jock style carny he actually is.